The More I Watch Super Sentai, The More It Becomes Harder for Me to Appreciate Power Rangers!

 It's just like it's already known I don't like Power Rangers SPD even if Syd's being annoying is more of her character and not the actress.
 Maybe it's because I was still in purist mode when I heard of it.
 Dekaranger for me is far superior to SPD.
 I started to make some biased comparisons like Hoji doesn't whine about his designated color, Umeko may be a ditz but she isn't vain or that Ban would never skip an obstacle course.
 Also, production crew was responsible why poor Sam was a ball of light.
 SPD did get dubbed by Dekaranger's cast so my hatred for the show just turned into dislike.
 I still don't like Power Rangers SPD.

-However I do like some seasons of Power Rangers.
+However I do appreciate some seasons of Power Rangers.
 For example, Lost Galaxy and Time Force are decent seasons.
 Lost Galaxy can be credited for not copying/pasting too much from Gingaman, making it stand on its own.
-Time Force by adding Ransik and deviating from Timeranger, only keeps the time motif that makes it stand out on its own.
-When Power Rangers does something different from its source, it becomes worth a watch.
+Time Force by adding Ransik and deviating from Timeranger - while it only keeps the time motif that makes it stand out on its own.
+When Power Rangers does something different from its source - I tend to think that it becomes worth a watch.
 Otherwise, copy/paste wouldn't do any good.
 I can still respect people who like Time Force over Timeranger and Lost Galaxy over Gingaman.
 In my case, I usually pick the Super Sentai sources out of cultural reasons.
 However does that mean I hate Power Rangers?
-No, I just don't like it as much as Super Sentai.
+No, I just don't like it and I can ignore it all the while I understand why Toei allows it to exist.
 A non-fan doesn't necessarily hate the show.
 If I don't like it then I don't watch it.

 Maybe I can also raise the issue of Japanese vs. American standards.
 One of the reasons that made me hate Power Rangers was because of American TV standards.
 Common sense really... how can a villain attack cause minimal damage to a city and nobody gets hurt?!
 Common sense really okay?
 Fortunately Power Rangers managed to get a little more serious without crossing the line.
 Soccer moms are a real problem.
 It made me think of how Power Rangers is of lesser quality because of American TV standards.
 MMPR got overextended, then the Zordon Arc came thanks to the American TV standard.
 The overextension of the Zordon Arc made me want to bang my head on the desk many times.
 On the other hand a few seasons are watchable for me but they're still not as great.